cloudfoundry-attic/cf-docs/source/docs/running/architecture/services/access-control.html.md

 title: Access Control
 ---

-By default new service plans are private.
+By default, new service plans are private.
 This means that when adding a new broker, or adding a new plan to a broker's catalog and updating the broker in Cloud Foundry, the plans won't immediately be available to end users.
 This enables an admin to control which service plans are available to end users, and to manage limited availability.
 This is important as in many cases Cloud Foundry admins will not have operational control of service brokers as they may be deployed and managed by other service providers.

-Currently access controls require using `cf curl`.
+Currently, access control requires using `cf curl`.
 Dedicated CLI commands are coming soon.
 These instructions assume use of the [go-based v6 CLI](https://github.com/cloudfoundry/cli).

 ## <a id='make-plans-public'></a>Make Plans Public ##